promitilus/docker-satellite-base/README.md

-# docker-satellite-base
+# Satellite base
-Docker satellite system using ssh for tunneling
+Docker satellite system using rr-ssh for tunneling